James Edney

 James Edney (1870-1951), was an English bowls player who competed in the 1930 British Empire Games.

 Bowls career

 At the 1930 British Empire Games he won the gold medal in the rinks (fours) event with Ernie Gudgeon, James Frith and Albert Hough.

-He was the 1932 fours National Champion bowling for Atherley BC, Southampton.
+He was the 1932 fours (rinks) National Champion bowling for Atherley BC, Southampton.

 Personal life

 He was a wholesale grocer by trade and lived in Southampton.
 He married Edith Catherine Edis, who accompanied him to Hamilton in 1930.